ericapeng/nyucms-site/README.md

 The "Mei" in Chinese Mei Society originates from the word 梅, which means plum blossom.
 Just like a plum blossom, the founders of CMS hoped for the club to blossom at New York University.
 CMS is a club dedicated to building a community connected by Chinese and Chinese-American culture.

-Some of our past events include Spooky Foods Festival, Holiday Soiree, Bubble Tea Tasting, and Yuan.
+Some of our annual events include Spooky Foods Festival, Holiday Soiree, Bubble Tea Tasting, and Yuan.

 ## Screenshots